pixie-io/pixie/CLA.md

 "Material" means the work of authorship which is made available by Us to third parties.
 When this Agreement covers more than one software project, the Material means the work of authorship to which the Contribution was Submitted.
 After You Submit the Contribution, it may be included in the Material.

-"Submit" means any form of electronic, verbal, or written communication sent to Us or our representatives, including but not limited to electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, Us for the purpose of discussing and improving the Material, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."
+"Submit" means any form of electronic, verbal, or written communication sent to Us or our representatives, including but not limited to electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, Us for the purpose of discussing and improving the Material, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution".

 "Submission Date" means the date on which You Submit a Contribution to Us.